VISmodding/VIS_Game_Boy_DMG/README.md

 Videos related to this project can be found on my [YouTube Channel](https://www.youtube.com/channel/UC17bQxOnCBejYQG4rzEg3jA).

+## Warning:

+<ins>I have updated Gerber file of the mainboard to v1.1 on PCBway, in which an important fix has been done.
+If you have produced v1.0 of the mainboard, send me an email and I will tell you the fix that must be done.</ins>

 ## Disclaimer

 **This is a DIY project for electronic enthusiasts.
 For this reason, I am not responsible for any damage incurred while attempting this project or after completion of the project.
 You alone accept all risk since you are 100% liable for damage to yourself or your property.**